MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch5.md

 >
 > ![Lesson5 Chapter1 Noteim](images/Lesson5_chapter1_noteim.PNG)

 3. Add a new voice command.
 To add a new voice command, click on the “+ add a new speech command” button and you will see a new line that appears down below the list of existing voice commands.
 Type in the voice command you want to use.
-In this example we are going to use the command “play music.”
+In this ex musicample we are going to use the command “play music.”

 >Tip: You can also set a keycode for speech commands.
 This allows for voice commands to trigger upon press of a keyboard key.